Key Takeaways

 Can BPD Be Treated?

-- Dialectical behavior therapy.
-DBT is the gold standard for BPD, focused on emotional regulation and distress tolerance.
+- Dialectical behavior therapy (DBT).
+The gold-standard treatment for BPD, focused on emotional regulation and distress tolerance

-- Mentalization-based therapy.
-MBT helps individuals understand their own and others’ mental states.
+- Mentalization-based therapy (MBT).
+Helps people understand their own and others’ mental states

 - Schema therapy.
-This targets core patterns and beliefs formed in early life.
+Targets core patterns and beliefs formed in early life

-- Medications.
-These manage co-occurring symptoms, such as depression or anxiety.
+- Medication.
+Used to manage co-occurring symptoms such as depression or anxiety

 With commitment and care, many people with BPD go on to build stable relationships, careers and a strong sense of self.